osprey-dcs/data-platform/README.md

 ### jar installation

-In situations where the Data Platform code will be used without the ecosystem support provided by this dp-support repo or for Java development, source code and/or jar files can be installed directly by using the desired github release.
+In situations where the Data Platform code will be used without the ecosystem support provided by the dp-support repo or for Java development, source code and/or jar files can be installed directly by using the desired github release.
 Here are links to the releases page for each repo: [dp-grpc](https://github.com/osprey-dcs/dp-grpc/releases), [dp-common](https://github.com/osprey-dcs/dp-common/releases), and [dp-ingest](https://github.com/osprey-dcs/dp-ingest/releases).

 # Configuring and Running the Data Platform